Start by taking a clean sheet of paper and dividing it into 3 equal columns. At the top of each column, write the following:

 |Total Weekly Amount $190.||Total Weekly Amount $30.75||Total Wkly Amt $300.|

-Once you have completed you list of expenses and income, add your Total Weekly amounts together, in this sample the total weekly expense amount would be $220.75.
+Once you have completed you list of expenses and income, add your Total Weekly amounts together, in this sample the total weekly expense amount

 The total income for 1 week is $300, thereby creating a surplus of $79.25 which can be used to pay back debts, or savings accounts, IRA’s etc. Be sure to pay yourself an “allowance” each week.
 Sometimes it’s as little as $10 but this necessary expense helps reward your work and keep you on track.